WillBrownsberger/categories-2019/readme.txt

 +++ Tabbed design -- let the user know what the site contains without overwhelming them.
 +++ Great flexibility with a fully widgetized front page.
 +++ Fast load times due to disciplined approach to minimization of  page weight.
-+++ Full use of Wordpress's new customizer interface to allow easy font and color changes.
++++ Full use of Wordpress's new customizer interface to allow instant reorganization of the front page as well as easy font and color changes.
 +++ Elegant tiled approach for featuring favorite site content on the front page -- tiles for each favorite post will line up in rows of 4 in wide desktop view, but will reshuffle into rows of 3, 2 or 1 as the screenwidth decreases.
-+++ Custom widgets for front page use -- post summaries with images, wide-format category and comment lists, wide-format post archives.
++++ Custom widgets for front page use -- latest posts with category include/exclude, post summaries with images, wide-format category and comment lists, wide-format post archives.
 +++ Custom templates supporting navigation for all types of Wordpress archive.
++++ Full support for the Wordpress "link" post-format, with a special front page widget for displaying links to news items, etc.
 +++ Dropdown menu for the routine links like about, contact, etc. -- the things that users know to look for on every site.
+Expands to a left sidebar on very wide screens.
 +++ Footer accordion for standard reference content.
 +++ Wide format options for both pages and posts to accommodate  tables and other wide format content.
 +++ Standard plugin hooks with extra support for key plugins -- bbPress, popular Breadcrumb plugins, FrontEnd Post No Spam, Clippings.